One tunnel IPSec Site to site VPN with AWS and Strongswan

 Create a VPC (using a private IP address range e.g 172.17.0.0/16).

-On the Virtual Private Network(VPN) section on the left, select Customer Gateways.
+section on the left, select Customer Gateways

-Click Create Customer Gateway, on Routing, select Static, then add the internet-routable IP address of the Strongswan VPN server.
+, then add the internet-routable IP address of the Strongswan VPN server.

-Next select Virtual Private Gateways on the section on the left.
+on the section on the left.

-Select the VPG you created, click Actions, then click Attach to VPC.
+Select the VPG you created, click Actions

 Attach to the VPC you created earlier.

-Following the creation of your VPG, visit the Route Tables section under Virtual Private Cloud.
+Following the creation of your VPG, visit the Route Tables

 Select the routing table corresponding to your subnet(s).
 (In this case, select the one associated with your VPC)

-Afterwards, click the Route Propagation tab and then select the vgw identifier for the virtual private gateway that was created earlier.
+for the virtual private gateway that was created earlier.

-Click Edit route propagation to view the Propagate checkbox, click the checkbox and choose Save.
+checkbox, click the checkbox and choose Save

 Update security group to allow access to instances in your VPC from your network.
 Enable SSH, RDP and ICMP access.

-To do that, in the navigation pane, choose Security Groups under Security.
+To do that, in the navigation pane, choose Security Groups

 Select the default security group for the VPC and enable SSH, RDP and ICMP access.

-Finally, visit the VPN section on the left, choose Site-to-Site VPN Connections.
+section on the left, choose Site-to-Site VPN Connections

-Click Create VPN Connection.
+Click Create VPN Connection

-In the dialog that results, select the virtual private gateway (vgw) and the customer gateway that you have previously created.
+In the dialog that results, select the virtual private gateway

-For routing options, select Static then enter the IP CIDR of the Strongswan VPN server (e.g 147.75.44.166/31) i.e enter all of the IP prefixes of your on-premises network.
+then enter the IP CIDR of the Strongswan VPN server (e.g 147.75.44.166/31) i.e enter all of the IP prefixes of your on-premises network.

-Leave the Tunnel Options to be automatically generated by Amazon.
+to be automatically generated by Amazon.

-Then click Create VPN Connection.
+Then click Create VPN Connection

 After the VPN connection has been created, the State of the connection should switch to available in a few minutes.